top of page

 2. Legally Compliant Return & Refund Policy

 Under the ACL, customers have the right to return faulty, unsafe, or misrepresented goods.
-However, retailers can define their own change-of-mind return policies as long as they are fair and clearly communicated.
+However, retailers can establish their own change-of-mind return policies as long as they are fair and clearly communicated.

-Refund Methods: State whether refunds are given as cash, store credit, or exchanges.
+• Refund Methods: State whether refunds will be offered as cash, store credit, or exchanges.

 Legal Considerations for Retailers